-Departments must complete a Grants Plan - Projected Grant Funding Form (See attached Grants Plan Funding Form) for each grant (see sample Form above).
-In the cells at the top left of the Form, enter the Department Name, the Grant Title (name of grant given by the grantor), the Grant Detail year (e.g., X4), the Program, the Grant Term (e.g., 1/1/15-12/31/15), and grant financials.
-In addition, we are asking you to provide a projection for the 2016, 2017, and 2018 grant funding.
+Departments must complete Projected Grant Funding Form (See attached template of Projected Grant Funding Form) for each grant (see sample Form above).
+In the cells at the top left of the Form, enter the Department Name, the Grant Title (name of grant given by the grantor), the Grant Detail year (e.g., X4), the Program, the Grant Term (e.g., 1/1/15-12/31/15), Grant Type, CFDA#, and grant financials.
+In addition, we are asking you to provide a projection for the 2017, 2018, and 2019 grant funding.

-A separate Form must be used for each grant that has a starting date in 2015, was awarded in a prior year with appropriations expected in 2015 (regardless of the ending date), or was awarded in a prior year and will be active at any time in 2015.
-The information included should be for the 12 months of the grant starting in 2015.
-Use actual information (if available) or projected information to complete these schedules.
+A separate Form must be used for each grant that has a starting date in 2016, was awarded in a prior year with Supplemental Appropriations expected in 2016 (regardless of the end date), or was awarded in a prior year and will be active at any time in 2016.
+The information included should be for the 12 months of the grant starting in 2016.
+Use actual information (if available) or projected/estimated information to complete these schedules.

 Do not use a separate spreadsheet for each form.
 Rather, put all the forms on a single Excel spreadsheet with each on a properly titled sheet.
-In fact, the spreadsheet that was provided to you on May 6 is in the appropriate format using the revised Form.
-You only need to revise sheets to reflect 2015, delete grants that are no longer active, and add new grants.